 - individuals_or_session (OntologyIndividual) A single ontology individual to export, or (Iterable[OntologyIndividual]) an iterable of ontology individuals, (Session) a session to serialize all of its ontology individuals.
-If None is specified, then the current session is exported. - file either, (None) returns the exported file as a string, or (str) a path, to save the ontology individuals to, or (TextIO) any file-like object (in string mode) that provides a write() method.
+If None is specified, then the current session is exported. - file either, (str) a path, to save the ontology individuals to, or (TextIO) any file-like object (in string mode) that provides a write() method.
 If this argument is not specified, a string with the results will be returned instead. - main the identifier of an ontology individual to be marked as the "main" individual using the SimPhoNy ontology. - format the target format.
-Defaults to triples in turtle syntax. - all_triples By default, SimPhoNy exports only ontology individuals.
-Moreover, not all information about such individuals is exported, but only the details that are relevant from an ontological point of view: the individual's attributes, the classes it belongs to, and its connections to other ontology individuals that are also being copied at the same time.
+Defaults to triples in turtle syntax. - all_triples When an RDF triple has an ontology relationship as predicate, SimPhoNy checks that both the subject and the object of such triple refer to a valid ontology individual, that is, that an additional triple defining their types exist.
+When this is not the case, SimPhoNy omits the triple (unless the whole session is being exported).
+In some use cases, exporting those triples may be necessary.
+Change the value of this argument to True to export them.